High-Altitude Medical

 ➤ more frequent urination during the day

-➤ about a glass of water per hour
+➤ about one glass of water per hour

-➤ which is about 1 liter during 5 hours of walking
+➤ approximately 1 liter during 5 hours of walking

-Therefore, without regularly drinking several liters of fluids daily (at least 4 liters), dehydration is almost certain.
+Without drinking several liters of fluids per day (minimum about 4 liters), dehydration is almost inevitable.

 ➤ headache